Catalog of medicines. Interaction with other drugs

 Contraindications

-Moderate and severe liver dysfunction; childhood younger than 3 months and body weight less than 14 kg; hypersensitivity to abacavir.
+Moderate to severe liver dysfunction; childhood younger than 3 months and body weight less than 14 kg; hypersensitivity to abacavir.

 Dosage

-In combination with others antiviral agents inside adults 300 mg 2 times / day, children aged 3 months to 16 years - 8 mg / kg 2 times / day.
+In combination with others antiviral agents orally for adults 300 mg 2 times a day, children aged 3 months to 16 years - 8 mg/kg 2 times a day.

 Side effects

-From the skin and skin appendages: rash (usually maculopapular or urticarial); very rare - multiform exudative erythema including Stevens-Johnson syndrome and toxic epidermal necrolysis.
+For the skin and skin appendages: rash (usually maculopapular or urticarial); very rarely - multiform exudative erythema, including Stevens-Johnson syndrome and toxic epidermal necrolysis.

 From the digestive system: loss of appetite, nausea, vomiting, diarrhea, ulceration of the oral mucosa, increased activity of liver enzymes, liver failure.